uriel1998/cmus_pls/README.md

 argument, the current directory is used.
 This script OVERWRITES whatever playlist is in ~/.cmus/playlist.pl

+Updated with Lizzy support:  http://sourceforge.net/projects/lizzy/?source=dlp Lizzy lets you use any type of playlist instead of just PLS formats You should be able to use this as-is without Lizzy existing, you'll just be limited to PLS conversion.
+Please note that you must manually set lizzyroot in this script.

 Licensed under a Creative Commons BY-SA 3.0 Unported license To view a copy of this license, visit http://creativecommons.org/licenses/by-sa/3.0/.